 A comparison of the yearly average linear speed of all detected CMEs with the yearly average speed of CMEs having close temporal association with proton flares is presented in Fig. 4b.
 It is noted that the average speed of associated CMEs is much greater than all detected ones.
-The average speed of CMEs having close temporal association with proton flares is greater than the critical value of 800 km/sec.
+The average speed of CMEs having close temporal association with proton flares is greater than that of all detected ones.
 The time profile of the average speed of all detected CMEs seems to be consistent with the solar cycle variation, while the yearly average speed of temporal associated CMEs deviates at the end of the cycle.
-This result reflects on the number of solar proton events detected during the years of solar minimum 2005-2006 ([20]).
-The mean flux of SPEs with the speed of the CMEs associated with the proton flares are given in Fig. 4c.).
-It is evidence that the fast CMEs seem to be cause of SPEs production.
+This result reflects on the number of solar proton events detected during the years of solar minimum 2005-2006 (Hudson, 2007).
+The mean flux of SPEs with the speed of the CMEs associated with the proton flares are given in Fig. 4c).
+It is evident that the fast CMEs seem to be the origin of SPEs.